 Megan Starshak was 18 and headed to college when she learned she had UC.

-"I was still learning about the disease and didn't know what to tell others," says Starshak, who is now 29.
+"I was still learning about the disease and didn't know what to tell others," says Starshak, who is now in her early 30s.

-As a result, she spent a lot of nights at home while her friends grew frustrated that she never seemed to want to do anything fun.
+As a result, she spent a lot of nights at home while her friends noticed that she never seemed to want to do anything fun.

 "People would say, 'Join us when you feel better.'
 It was like they thought I had a cold.
 They didn't understand that I was dealing with a chronic illness," she says.

-"It's good to have someone in your corner who can tell others, 'Look, Megan has a serious illness, and today she's not feeling well,'" says gastroenterologist Aline Charabaty, MD.
-She's the director of the Inflammatory Bowel Disease Center at MedStar Georgetown University Hospital.
+"It's good to have someone in your corner who can tell others, 'Look, Megan has a serious illness, and today she's not feeling well,'" says gastroenterologist Aline Charabaty-Pishvaian, MD.
+She directs the Center for Inflammatory Bowel Diseases at Georgetown University.

-And while you don't want to burden your friends, it's always nice to have someone willing to give up an occasional night out in order to spend time with you when you need it.
+It's nice to be able to count on a pal who might be willing to give up an occasional night out in order to spend time with you when you need it.

 "Looking back on my college days, I wish that I had been more open and let people in on what I was going through," Starshak says.

-It's up to you whether you want to make your digestive problems a topic for your first date.
+It's up to you whether you want to make your digestive health a topic for your first date.
 But you shouldn't wait too long to bring it up.